cucumber/cucumber-rails/README.md

 3. If it's a dependency of a generated rails app in a test, add it to the Gemfile (for local test runs) and each appraisal section (if necessary).

 For example, rspec is a primary development dependency, so it lives in the gemspec.
 By contrast, coffee-rails is a dependency of apps generated with rails 3.1 and 3.2, so lives in the main Gemfile and the rails 3.1 and 3.2 appraisal sections.

+### NOTE

+If you get an error while trying to run the tests locally, similar to the one below:

+    Could not find a JavaScript runtime.
+See https://github.com/sstephenson/execjs for a list of available runtimes.
+(ExecJS::RuntimeUnavailable)

+you would need to install a javascript runtime.

+You can do that in ubuntu by using:

+    sudo apt-get install nodejs